Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 Well, no. The problem was that he didn’t know how to *tell* her she didn’t really know what she was asking.

-Well… no. The problem was that he was *almost* certain that she didn’t really know what she was asking, that he didn’t know how to tell her, and he was shit-scared that she’d be afraid of him afterwards.
+Well... no. The problem was that he was *almost* certain that she didn’t really know what she was asking, that he didn’t know how to tell her, and he was shit-scared that she’d be afraid of him afterwards.

 Was that right?
 It seemed right.